uci-uav-forge/uavf/docs/overview.rst

 Purpose of This Software
 ------------------------

-This is the documentation for UCI's ODCL (Object Detection, Classification, and Localization) pipeline.
-This software is intended to be used on-board a UAV to find and recognize "targets" on the ground.
-Targets are flat, colored shapes (hexagon, triangle, square, etc.) with visible alphanumeric characters pasted on them (ABCD...
-789).
-The pipeline takes a single raw image from the on-board camera and produces a list (possibly empty!) containing information about the targets that are visible in the raw image.
-To recognize targets, it uses a custom deep-learning based object detector and a host of other computer vision and computational geometry algorithms to find and extract target information from the raw image.
+This package is a collection of tools for UCI's competition team at the `AUVSI SUAS <https://www.auvsi-suas.org/>`_.
+The AUVSI SUAS is a student competition in which an Autonomous Aerial System navigates through waypoints, avoids other vehicles and static obstacles, identifies and submits objects on the ground, and performs mapping tasks.

+This package contains python modules for:

+    * Autonomous Navigation (``planner``)
+    * Object Detection, Classification, and Localization (``odcl``)
+    * Interoperability with the AUVSI SUAS (``interop``)

+This package is intended to be deployed both on the vehicle and on the ground station.
+To orchestrate the mission and manage communications between the vehicle and the ground, we use `ROS Noetic <http://wiki.ros.org/noetic>`_.

+For more about how we manage simultaneous development of the package and the ROS components, see :ref:`software-architecture`.

 Development Ethos
 -----------------